-Why do we need AWS Cloudformation?
+Why Do We Need AWS Cloudformation?

 Just imagine that you have to develop an application that uses various AWS resources.
 When it comes to creating and managing those resources, it can be highly time-consuming and challenging.
-It can become difficult for you to develop the application when you are spending the whole time in managing those AWS resources.
+It can become difficult for you to develop the application when you are spending the whole time managing those AWS resources.
 What if we have a service for that?
 So here comes AWS Cloudformation in the picture.

-What is AWS Cloudformation?
+What Is AWS Cloudformation?

 This is a service provided by AWS that helps you create and manage the resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS.
-You just have to create a template which describes all the resources you require, then AWS Cloudformation will take care of managing and provisioning all the resources.
+You just have to create a template thatbased on describes all the resources you require, then AWS Cloudformation will take care of managing and provisioning all the resources.
 AWS provides a Cloudformation designer for designing the template wherein you can put all the resources.
 You can also define the dependencies of all the resources that are needed.
 You can also reuse your templates to replicate your infrastructure in multiple environments and regions.